Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Operator

-Smith Jain
+Smit Jain

 Dinesh Kumar Agarwal

-Smith Jain
+Smit Jain

 Okay.
 All right, thank you.
 The second question was related to the wind energy segment only.
-Even the larger companies that I can.
-That I know of are currently working on 3.3 and 4.2 megawatt wind turbines.
+Even the larger companies that I can — that I know of are currently working on 3.3 and 4.2 megawatt wind turbines.
 Right.
-And we are.
-We’ve come up with 5.2.
+And we are — we’ve come up with 5.2.
 And what they’ve said is that the size of 5.2 wind turbines is very difficult to transport.
 And again, it is also that the wind flow is not the same all across.
 So 5.2 is not a proven technology in India yet.
 So why exactly are we wanting to be the pioneers and not work on something which is already proven and is working?

 Anil Jain

-Smith Jain
+Smit Jain

 Fair enough.
 Okay, so what we’re saying is we don’t see any problem in getting the right of way to transport these machines and the technology.
 Although it’s proven all across, you see that the unit economics would work in India also for the same.

-Smith Jain
+Smit Jain

 Operator